ziemowit-s/neuronpp/README.md

 ```bash
 pip install git+https://github.com/ziemowit-s//neuronpp
 ```
-* Bear in mind that if you install the library through the pip and you want to use provided model cells (from other publications) you need to copy commons/ folder from this repository to your working directory.
+* Bear in mind that if you install the library through the pip you will have access to all features of NEURON++, however additionally provided cell models from other publications (listed below) will not work correctly, unless you download the 'commons/' folder from the repository and change paths for the relevant objects.
+* So if you want to work with those predefined models it is recommended to clone the repositoty as a whole.

+## Predefined Cell models
+This repository contains the basic cell model `Cell` class and the experimental 'HocCell' class which loads HOC based cell model.
+The repository also contains some predefined cell models from ModelDB (https://senselab.med.yale.edu/modeldb)
+  * All of those models are located in the cells/ folder.
+  * If you want to create your own model it is recommended to use `Cell` class or 'HocCell' class.

+The list of predefined cell models:
+  * Ebner et al. 2019
+  * Custom implementation of Ebner et. al 2019 with ACh/DA modulation
+  * Combe et al. 2018
+  * Graham et al. 2014
+  * Hay et al. 2011

+MOD files for the all of those models are located in the commons/mods/ folder.
+Combe 2018 model and Graham 2014 model additionaly have HOC files located in the commons/hocmodels/ folder

 ## MOD compilation
 Before run you must compile mod files of your model (if it provides specialised mod features)